stainless-api/stl-api/docs/docs/schemas/schemas-from-types.md

 We provide two ways of converting schemas to types.
 The first is `stl.types<>().endpoint()`, which converts its type parameters to Zod schemas.
-The second is `stl.codegenSchema<>()`, which our CLI modifies to inject the Zod schema corresponding to the given type argument.
+The second is `stl.codegenSchema<>()`, which our CLI modifies to inject the Zod schema corresponding to the given type argumenz.
 The function evaluates to this schema value.

 [`stl`](/stl/cli) utilizes the Typescript compiler's type-checking API to enable powerful type analysis.